Full name: San Fernando de Velicatá

 1 mile west and south, down the arroyo, and past the petroglyphs, is the mission ‘pila’ or reservoir.

-Below, two photos showing the water canal that once brought water here from upstream.
+Below, two photos showing the water aqueduct that once brought water here from upstream.

 Sept-2016